croct-tech/sdk-js/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "🐛 Bug report"
-about: "If something isn't working as expected 🤔."
+about: "Create a report to help us improve"
 labels: bug
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## 🐛 Bug report
+Please describe the problem you are experiencing.

+### Steps to reproduce
-A minimal code snippet to reproduce the issue.
+Please provide a minimal code snippet and the detailed steps for reproducing the issue.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+1. Step 1
+2. Step 2
+3. Step 3

+### Expected behavior
+Please describe the behavior you are expecting.

+### Screenshots
 If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+### Additional context
+Please provide any relevant information about your setup.
+This is important in case the issue is not reproducible except for under certain conditions.